 The City of Rockland’s Police Department has been proudly serving our community since 1854.
 We have 18 full-time sworn officers, 1 full-time clerical staff, 1 full-time parking enforcement officer, and 1 part-time animal control officer (ACO).

 The Department’s Command Staff is comprised of the Chief of Police and Deputy Chief of Police.
 The Department’s Criminal Investigations Division (CID) consists of one Detective Sergeant, one Detective and one Drug Enforcement Agent.
 The Department’s Patrol Division is comprised of four Sergeants and ten Patrol Officers.
-Some officers are assigned to the Department’s Harbor Patrol Unit, Bicycle Patrol Unit, or Motor Unit, while others have specialized training in impaired driving detection, occupant protection enforcement, liquor enforcement, and crash reconstruction.
+Some officers are assigned to the Department’s Bicycle Patrol Unit, while others have specialized training in impaired driving detection, occupant protection enforcement, and liquor enforcement.
 The Department’s Support Services Division includes our clerical staff, parking enforcement and animal control officers.

 The first tier, emergency response, represents the most basic level of service provided by the Department.
 These calls involve in-progress crimes where the presence of police officers is needed to repress criminal activity and protect citizens.
 This includes responding to calls that involve violence, property destruction as well as medical emergencies.
 These are time critical calls where officers can take some kind of prevention, deterrence or apprehension action or provide other emergency services.